-• To give teachers trauma-informed and evidence-based information and practical strategies for explicit instruction to improve interoception in students for better classroom engagement, wellbeing and lifelong mental health.
+• To give parents trauma-informed, evidence-based information and practical steps to improve interoception in their child to their ease raging emotions, anxiety and depression.

 What is interoception?

 Interoception can be simply described as 'feeling your feelings.'
 It is "the capacity to be aware, to notice, recognise, identify and respond to the internal states of your body.
 It is known as the eighth sense.
 Interoception skills are needed for functions such as knowing when to go to the toilet, being aware that you are becoming angry or upset and being able to manage your emotions proactively."
 (Dep.
 Ed SA, 2021) The changing states of your body might be subtle, intense or somewhere in between, depending on your individual needs at any given moment.